enterprise-application-integration/eai-saentis/README.md

     * <img width="700" alt="Receive Payment" src="images/CalculationCustomerBalance.PNG">

- * When the match is made the value from the field order_sum in the maxorder table is store as a variable and the value of the field customer_balance in the customer table is stored as another variable.
+ * When the match is made the value from the field order_sum from the maxorder table is store as a variable and the value of the field customer_balance from the customer table is stored as second variable.
 Then the first variable will be deducted from the second variable.
 The resulting value will be outputted as customer balance which in the next step is save to the database in the customer table.

     * <img width="700" alt="Receive Payment" src="images/TalendReceivePayment.PNG">

 ### Inventory Service
-* Before completing the purchase, the inventory is checked for availability.
+* Before completing the purchase, the inventory of the products has to be updated.

     * <img width="700" alt="Inventroy Update" src="images/TalendUpdateInventory.PNG">